 Oven-roasted green beans are simple to make and the best way to elevate this simple vegetable.
 Transform fresh green beans into something amazing by cooking them in the oven with everything but the bagel seasoning.
 They come out crispy, salty, nutty, & fantastic in this easy 30-minute recipe.

-You need these crispy baked green beans, trust me.
-This is a new favorite in our home and this will likely become part of your side dish rotation I am confident as well.
-Kids will also love this easy green bean recipe and enjoy eating their vegetables.
+You need these crispy baked green beans in your life, trust me.
+This is a favorite side dish at our home & part of our regular meal rotation.
+Kids will love these green beans and enjoy eating their vegetables.

 What is Trader Joe's Everything but the Bagel Sesame Seasoning Blend?

 I bought the wildly popular "Everything but the Bagel Sesame Seasoning Blend" at Trader Joe's when it first came out.
 I use it on just about everything from vegetables to stir-fries.
 The seasoning is a mixture of sesame seeds, sea salt, dried garlic and onion, and poppy seeds.

 Many other stores and brands make a similar blend - McCormick, Simply Organic, Einstein Brothers, Aldi, Costco, & Wal-Mart for example.
 You can buy it just about anywhere.
 It is a low-cost ingredient with big rewards.

 This is so simple it is almost embarrassing to write this up formally and try to convince you to try it.
 It really speaks for itself once you have a taste.
 This green bean recipe is only 3 ingredients.